 Beaches Near Tallahassee

 Tallahassee is located just 22 miles from the Gulf of Mexico, which is home to some of the world’s top beaches.
 With more than 1,600 miles of coastline and beautiful, sugar-white sand, there are plenty of options for residents looking for beaches near Tallahassee, including the #1 beach in America for 2023!
 If you’re in Tallahassee and wondering “What beaches are near me?” we have the perfect list for you.

-Below are a list of 9 of the area’s best beach spots to escape summer heat and enjoy the surf and sand.
+Below is a list of 10 of the area’s best beach spots to escape the summer heat and enjoy the surf and sand.

 - Cape San Blas (98 miles)